kasper-piskorski/docs/pages/documentation/4-migration/CSV-migration.md

 ---

 ## Introduction
-This tutorial shows you how to populate a MindmapsDB graph with CSV data.
-If you have not yet set up the MindmapsDB environment, please see the [Setup guide](../get-started/setup-guide.html).
+This tutorial shows you how to populate Grakn with CSV data.
+If you have not yet set up the Grakn environment, please see the [setup guide](../get-started/setup-guide.html).

 ## Migration Shell Script for CSV
-The migration shell script can be found in `mindmaps-dist/bin` after it has been unzipped.
+The migration shell script can be found in `/bin` directory of your Grakn environment.
 Usage is specific to the type of migration being performed.
 For CSV:

 ```bash
 usage: ./migration.sh csv -template <arg> -file <arg> [-help] [-delimiter <arg>] [-batch <arg>] [-uri <arg>] [-keyspace <arg>]